rreinold/docs/web/general/dates.rst

 * `1410111177893` -> `https://telemetry.vin.li/api/v1/devices/27a2ac50-d7bd-11e3-9c1a-0800200c9a66/snapshots?since=1410111177893`

 There is obviously a lot that could be discussed regarding the benefits and drawbacks of each style of date.
-In general, Unix Time is completely unambiguous, is smaller in footprint (for URLs and storage), does not need to be URL encoded, and is available easily in all major lanuganges; however, ISO 8601 is much easier to read and debug as a human.
+In general, Unix Time is completely unambiguous, is smaller in footprint (for URLs and storage), does not need to be URL encoded, and is available easily in all major languages; however, ISO 8601 is much easier to read and debug as a human.

 In either case, Vinli will handle the dates without issue.